keithjjones/malgazer/README.md

 ## Web

 After bringing it up in Docker, you can access the web portion of this project at http://localhost:8080.
+Information about the API is on the "API" page of the website.

 ## API